Foresight Williams Technology

-The EIS will invest up to £2 million per company.
+The EIS will invest between £500,000 and £3 million per company.
 Companies are likely to be pre-profit, and with no revenue, typically operating in the hard tech sector (i.e. not software) as this is where Williams’ expertise lies: in designing, testing and manufacturing.
 WAE will only invest in companies where it can add value – this isn’t a passive portfolio where the underlying companies are left to get on with it.

 Materials science is a key area as it can be applied in many different sectors i.e. new lightweight structures.
 Battery and energy storage are other areas of expertise as are connected with vehicles and mobility.
 The fund won’t include biotech, fintech or cyber security.

 For every deal, the underlying company will have a master service agreement with WAE.
 The agreement gives access to WAE capabilities, for example, wind tunnels and aerodynamicists, design and manufacturing of products.

 Companies invested in must have the potential to deliver 10x returns on exit, in the view of the investment management team.
 Please note, returns are not guaranteed and there are likely to be failures.

 Foresight has many exits under its belt with companies that could have been suitable candidates for this fund.
 Please note past performance is not a guide to the future.
 Foresight will lead the exit strategy.
 It is expected that most businesses will be sold to third party trade buyers rather than floating on a stock market.

 This is an earlier-stage, higher-risk EIS therefore it is quite likely there will be failures in the portfolio.
 Earlier-stage companies typically take longer to come to fruition therefore investors should not expect an exit within three to four years; it is quite likely the time frame will be six to seven years.
 Earlier-stage companies often need more than one round of funding and this could cause an investment to be diluted if new shareholders are required.